maxutility2011/ezLiveStreaming/README.md

 # Limitation
 ## AV1
 The current implementation uses [libsvtav1](https://gitlab.com/AOMediaCodec/SVT-AV1) for live AV1 transcoding.
-In order to transcode at real-time speed, the encoder preset has to be set to 12.
-Further testing has to be done to assess the impact on video quality.

 ## About the demo UI
 The simple demo UI is designed to only serve a single live job.
 Each time a new job is to be created, the demo UI page needs to be refreshed.
 The page refresh will automatically send out a *stop_job* request to api_server to clean up the old job.